tetherto/wdk-docs/README.md

 ### 🧩 Components
 The library comes with all the components needed to build a wallet.
 You can also use these as an example to build your own components.

-- [BIP39 Seed](./components/wallet-seed.md): Generate BIP39 seed for all assets
+- [Wallet Seed](./components/wallet-seed.md): Generate BIP39 seed for all assets
-- [Key value store](./components/wallet-store.md): Store transaction history and track state.
+- [Wallet store](./components/wallet-store.md): Store transaction history and track state.
-- [Blockchain indexer](./components/wallet-indexer.md): Remote blockchain data provider
+- [Wallet indexer](./components/wallet-indexer.md): Remote blockchain data provider
-- [Test tools](./components/wallet-test-tools.md): Tools for development and testing
+- [Wallet test tools](./components/wallet-test-tools.md): Tools for development and testing

 ### **</>**  Example Usage